Silent film: Dawson Film Find

 Dawson City, in the Yukon territory of Canada, was once the end of the distribution line for many films.
-In 1978, a cache of more than 500 reels of nitrate film was discovered during the excavation of a vacant lot formerly the site of the Dawson Amateur Athletic Association, which had started showing films at their recreation center in 1903.
+In 1978, a cache of more than 500 reels of nitrate film was discovered during the excavation of a vacant lot formerly the site of the Dawson Amateur Athletic Association, which had started showing films at its recreation center in 1903.
 Works by Pearl White, Helen Holmes, Grace Cunard, Lois Weber, Harold Lloyd, Douglas Fairbanks, and Lon Chaney, among others, were included, as well as many newsreels.
 The titles were stored at the local library until 1929 when the flammable nitrate was used as landfill in a condemned swimming pool.
 Having spent 50 years under the permafrost of the Yukon, the reels turned out to be extremely well preserved.
 Owing to its dangerous chemical volatility, the historical find was moved by military transport to Library and Archives Canada and the US Library of Congress for storage (and transfer to safety film).
-A documentary about the find, Dawson City: Frozen Time was released in 2016.
+A documentary about the find, Dawson City: Frozen Time, was released in 2016.

+Film festivals

+There are annual silent film festivals around the globe, including: